armory/knowledge-base/_posts/installation/2019-03-15-oss-to-armory.md

 type: Document
 ---

-This document has been deprecated; the updated version of this document is in the (Armory Documentation)[https://docs.armory.io/spinnaker-install-admin-guides/upgrade-oss-to-armory/].
+This document has been deprecated; the updated version of this document is in the [Armory Documentation](https://docs.armory.io/spinnaker-install-admin-guides/upgrade-oss-to-armory/).